Language, Culture and Ministry Workshops

 proclaim the Gospel and other liturgical texts in a listener-friendly manner for North American audiences

 This training is delivered in eight sessions, typically over two or three days, depending on the needs and availability of the diocese and the participants.

 Using techniques from the Compton P-ESL (Pronouncing English as a Second Language) method, participants will progress systematically through the essential elements of producing the target accent, including individual sounds, words, sentences and elements of prosody (rhythm, stress, intonation and phrasing).
 Participants will then apply these principles to their proclamation of liturgical texts, as well as by negotiating meaning in interpersonal encounters.

-Through the method and exercises in Cultural Detective®, participants will explore scenarios common to ministry in U.S. settings and discover the differences in values that shape and define our various and particular cultures.
+Through printed materials assimilated from various cultural experts, participants will explore scenarios common to ministry in U.S. settings and discover the differences in values that shape and define our various and particular cultures.